Back to all guides

 2. Choose one recipe.
 Do not compare all eight.
 Pick the first one that fits the page.

 3. Make the first mark.
-Date, line, bar, dot, box, prompt, or taped scrap.
+Date, line, bar, dot, box, prompt, or desk scrap on a ready adhesive tab.

 4. Add one short record.
 One sentence, three words, one mood, one reason, or three timeline points.